papousek/SlepemapyAnalysis/README.md

 ### About
-mapViz is a Python tool for data analysis, map drawing and graph drawing.
-It uses data obtained from users learning geography through interactive system available on slepemapy.cz.
+SlepemapyAnalysis is a Python tool for data analysis, map drawing and graph drawing.
+It uses data obtained from users learning geography through interactive system available on [Slepemapy](http://www.slepemapy.cz).
 Each class has specific role:

 * Importer is responsible for loading and parsing csv into pandas DataFrame
 * Analysis is used for general calculations on DataFrames, most of the methods return pandas Series objects